 - Sneak In A Bottle Of Acv Mix

 If you can sneak in your drink from home mix 1 teaspoon natural apple cider vinegar in a glass of water.
 It’s healthy, looks like cider or ginger ale and you won’t get any funny looks.

 - Choose One Of These Low Carb Alcoholic Drinks:

 If somebody else is buying you drinks and you cannot get around having an alcoholic drink without causing an awkward moment pick one of these drinks:

-dry white wine, gin and tonic or vodka lemon.
+dry white wine, gin or vodka lemon.